-Jodie Meeks, Washington Wizards agree to deal in free agency
+Jodie Meeks, Washington Wizards Agree To Deal In Free Agency

 Free-agent shooting guard Jodie Meeks has agreed to join the Washington Wizards, according to the agency that represents him.
-That post did not mention any terms.
+ASM Sports sent out a tweet on Sunday saying Meeks "has committed to signing" with the Wizards.

 Comments